 Employee Safety and Retaliation

 It is illegal for an employer to retaliate against an employee who exercises a right under the law.
-Federal and state laws prohibit an employer from engaging in retaliatory tactics, like firing, demoting, disciplining, or reducing an employee's hours, when the employee reports a workplace safety hazard.
+Federal and state laws prohibit an employer from engaging in retaliatory tactics when an employee reports a workplace safety hazard.
+Retaliation comes in various forms.
+It can include firing, demoting, disciplining, or reducing an employee's hours.

 OSHA must respond to a retaliation complaint within 90 days.
 If the investigator determines that the employee was the victim of illegal retaliation, they will seek remedial measures by the employer, such as reinstatement of the employee or paying the employee back pay.
 If the employer refuses, OSHA can file a lawsuit in federal court on behalf of the employee.

 In addition to OSHA regulations, many states have laws that regulate employee workplace safety.
 Just like under OSHA, many states also provide provisions that prohibit retaliation.

 Retaliation laws vary by state, but many include provisions that prohibit an employer from firing an employee that exercises the legal right to report a safety violation.
 Some states even protect an employee's right to enforce provisions that require employers to report the presence of hazardous material in the workplace to employees.
 In general, an employee may file a retaliation complaint with the appropriate state agency.

 - U.S. Supreme Court Cases and Opinions